 The strawberries, cherries and raspberries are extremely tasty due to the growing conditions of the short, bright summers.
 July/August is normally the best season for eating the berries

 • Read about the Hardangerfjord

 Norway – a country of mountains

-Norway is also a country of mountains, with scenic mountain roads & spectacular mountain railways, such as the famous Flam Railway, the Bergensbanen train line across the Hardangervidda mountain National Park, the Dovrebanen train line across the scenic Dovrefjell mountain plateau & the spectacular Rauma train line.
+Norway is also a country of mountains, with scenic mountain roads & spectacular mountain railways, such as the famous Flam Railway, the Bergen line across the Hardangervidda mountain National Park, the Dovre line across the scenic Dovrefjell mountain plateau & the spectacular Rauma train line.

 The Rauma train line passes through the breathtaking Romsdal valley, surrounded by the Trolltindene mountain peaks (Troll Peaks) with the famous Troll Wall (Trollveggen in Norwegian).
 The Troll Wall is the tallest vertical rock face in Europe, 1100 metres from the base to the summit at its tallest.
 At its steepest, the summit overhangs the base by nearly fifty metres.
 The Troll Wall used to be a favourite haunt of base jumpers (now illegal due to safety & rescue issues).

 Arctic Norway – The land of the Midnight Sun

 Due to Norway’s high latitude, there are large seasonal variations in daylight.
 From late May to late July, the sun never completely descends beneath the horizon in areas north of the Arctic Circle and the rest of the country experiences up to 20 hours of daylight per day.